BaptisteD51/nouveau-theme-caweb/README.md

 As always when working with urls in WordPress, you may need very likely to save the permalinks so that the modifcations take effect.
 For that, go to the general WordPress settings *Settings->Permalinks->Save changes*.

 #### Translate custom taxonomies
-It's the same as for custom post types translation : activate them in WPML settings : *WPML->settings->Taxonomies Translation*.
+It's the same as for custom post types translation: activate them in WPML settings: *WPML->settings->Taxonomies Translation*.
 Then you will be able to translate them in english.

 ### Page template
 In WordPress, you can make specific templates for post types that the Webmaster can choose from the back office.